How to load JSON data in PostgreSQL with the COPY command

 Unfortunately there doesn’t seem to be an out of the box way to load JSON files!

-option to the rescue!
+The PROGRAM option to the rescue!

-command is to point to a program to execute instead of the file.
+A, maybe not known, option of the COPY command is to point to a program to execute instead of the file.
 This option can be called with the following command:

 \copy <TARGET TABLE>(<OPTIONAL LIST OF COLUMNS>) FROM PROGRAM "<SET OF INSTRUCTIONS>"

-with a set of instructions delimited by quotes or double quotes that will be executed on the client machine before loading the data.
+Compared to the previous \copy call, this time we are adding the PROGRAM with a set of instructions delimited by quotes or double quotes that will be executed on the client machine before loading the data.

 If you are using the

-command on the server, you’ll probably need a superuser.
+COPYcommand on the server, you’ll probably need a superuser.
 This is the error message shown in Aiven:ERROR: must be superuser or have privileges of the pg_read_server_files role to COPY from a file

 So, what we can do, is to reshape the data before loading it.